joehahn/tf-text-classification-demo/README.md

 text in a way that preserves word order, and then fits the following LSTM model on the training data:
 ![](figs/model.png)
-The Tensorboard UI also provides this interesting graph of the neural network:
+The Tensorboard UI also provides this interesting graph of the resulting neural network:
 ![](figs/tensorboard.png)
 The notebook takes about 20 minutes to execute, and plots the LSTM model classifier's accuracy vs training epoch: